-As the Minnesota Twins attempt another playoff run, we take a look back 30 years ago to 1987 — when the team won its first World Series and Wally the Beer Man was in the limelight.
+Here’s a look back to 1987 — when the Minnesota Twins won their first World Series and Wally the Beer Man was in the limelight.

 Walter McNeil got his start selling beer at the Minneapolis Auditorium in 1970.
 Shortly after that he took a gig pushing suds for the Twins at Metropolitan Stadium.
 The team moved to the Hubert H. Humphrey Metrodome in 1982 and won World Series titles there in 1987 and 1991.
 All the while, Wally the Beerman was with them.